COBRA (Consolidated Omnibus Budget Reconciliation Act)

 What you need to know and how CPI can help.

-Employers must offer continuation of coverage to employees and/or their dependents that experience a qualifying loss of coverage, all within designated timeframes.
+• Employers must offer continuation of coverage to employees and/or their dependents who experience a qualifying loss of coverage, all within designated timeframes.

 FAQs